Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

   - Dynamic API resolution for the shellcode injection (via GetProcAddress and LoadLibraryA)
   - Memory protection change after copy (PAGE_READWRITE changed to PAGE_EXECUTE_READ)
   - Basic sandbox detection and evasion (Delayed execution + Terminates execution if a debugger is detected)
-  - Compatible with shellcodes of multiple C2 frameworks such as Metasploit and Havoc
+  - Compatible with shellcodes of multiple C2 frameworks such as Metasploit, Sliver and Havoc

 #### USAGE
 - STEP 1.
 Generate an obfuscated shellcode loader (Python script) using a raw shellcode from your preferred C2 framework as input.